-There are approximately 6,000 backflow prevention devices within the District.
+There are approximately 6,500 backflow prevention devices within the District.
 A robust program is in place as they all must be tested on an annual basis.
 Personnel are dedicated to this program and a training program associated with the University of Florida brings students onsite for training.

-There are sixteen water treatment operators and all of them are certified at either the A, B or C level by the State.
+District water treatment operators all are certified at either the A, B or C level by the State.
 They rotate in the field and in the control room to be familiar with all aspects of the system.